 Gases are formed when the energy in the system exceeds all of the attractive forces between molecules.
 Thus gas molecules have little interaction with each other beyond occasionally bumping into one another.
 In the gas state, molecules move quickly and are free to move in any direction, spreading out long distances.
 As the temperature of a gas increases, the amount of movement of individual molecules increases.
 Gases expand to fill their containers and have low density.
 Because individual molecules are widely separated and can move around easily in the gas state, gases can be compressed easily and they have an undefined shape.

 Solids, liquids, and gases are the most common states of matter that exist on our planet.
 If you would like to compare the three states to one another, click on the comparison animation below.
 Note the differences in molecular motion of water molecules in these three states.

 Plasmas are hot, ionized gases.
 Plasmas are formed under conditions of extremely high energy, so high, in fact, that molecules are ripped apart and only free atoms exist.
 More astounding, plasmas have so much energy that the outer electrons are actually ripped off of individual atoms, thus forming a gas of highly energetic, charged ions.
 Because the atoms in plasma exist as charged ions, plasmas behave differently than gases, thus representing a fourth state of matter.
 Plasmas can be commonly seen simply by looking upward; the high energy conditions that exist in stars such as our sun force individual atoms into the plasma state.

 Several other less common states of matter have also either been described or actually seen.
-Some of these states include liquid crystals, fermionic condensates, superfluids, supersolids and the aptly named strange matter.
-To read more about these phases, visit the Phase page of Wikipedia, linked to below in the Further Exploration section.
+Some of these states include liquid crystals, fermionic condensates, superfluids, supersolids, and the aptly named strange matter.
+To read more about these phases, see "Phase" in our Resources for this module.